joops75/booktrader/README.md

 The CSS files were created by first writing SASS code, and then compiling it with the globally installed node-sass package via the command 'npm run sass'.

-In development mode, files are served via the '/src' directory which uses the in-browser babel transformer to compile jsx and es6 code.
+In development mode, files are served via the '/src' directory which features a 'books.ejs' file that runs an in-browser babel transformer to compile jsx and es6 code.
 A production build is made by running 'npm run compile', which uses the babel-compile package and stores files in '/compiled'.
-The in-browser babel transformer cdn can then be removed from '/compiled/public/stocks.html and the body's script tag type changed from 'text/babel' to 'text/javascript'.
-The compiled files can then be served by running 'npm run serve', or 'node compiled/server.js'.
+The in-browser babel transformer cdn can then be removed from '/compiled/views/books.ejs and the body's script tag type changed from 'text/babel' to 'text/javascript'.
+The compiled files can then be served by running 'node compiled/server.js'.

 Technologies used in this project:
 * node